Northeastern-Electric-Racing/Argos/README.md

 `npm install`

-If it's your first time setting up the repo locally, run:

-Add the database source url to your .env variable
+Add this database source url to your .env variable:
+`SOURCE_DATABASE_URL="postgresql://postgres:password@localhost:5432/timescaledb"`

 If connecting to Siren, set PROD=true in your .env variabe and add the PROD_SIREN_HOST_URL to your .env file as well, this is the host name for connecting to the mqtt server.

 run `docker-compose up` to pull the images from docker hub and start them.

 You can then go into docker desktop and stop the server and the client but leave the timescale database running.

+You can also run `docker-compose up odyssey-timescale` to only start the database

 then run: